How to Test Your Car Battery: Expert Tips Revealed!

 1. Check for Corrosion

 Look for any signs of corrosion on the terminals.
-Corrosion can prevent the battery from functioning properly.
-Clean the terminals with a wire brush if you find any buildup.
+Corrosion can prevent the battery from functioning correctly.
+If you find any buildup, clean the terminals with a wire brush.

 2. Check the Battery Age

-Check the date code on the battery to determine its age.
-Most car batteries last between three to five years.
+Check the battery’s date code to determine its age.
+Most car batteries last three to five years.

 3. Check the Battery Condition